LuisValentim1/IES_Projeto_93989_94521_93168_89034/README.md

 - Linux:
 './deploy.sh'

-## Testing
-Alternatively, if you wish do deploy only a single container you can compile a new jar by running 'mvn package install' on either spring app
+Alternatively if you wish to apply changes on only 1 container, compile using 'mvn package install' followed by:

-Folowed by
 'docker-compose up --build'

 and to turn off
 'docker-compose down'

+Execute the following on the command line while on the "blossom folder"

+'./mvnw spring-boot:run'

 ## Dependencies